 The CNB Loan Agreement contains various covenants that limit the Company's ability to engage in specified types of transactions.
 Subject to limited exceptions, these covenants limit the Company's ability, without CNB's consent, to, among other things, sell, lease, transfer, exclusively license or dispose of the Company's assets, incur, create or permit to exist additional indebtedness, or liens, to make dividends and certain other restricted payments, and to make certain changes to its management and/or ownership structure.
-The CNB Loan Agreement also contains a covenant requiring that a minimum of \$23,000 in cash be held in a deposit account maintained with CNB for one year following the closing of the CNB Loan Agreement, and after the first anniversary of the CNB Loan Agreement, a minimum of \$3,000 in cash must be held in a deposit account maintained with CNB.
-The Madryn Noteholders agreed to hold \$20,000 in cash in an escrow account at CNB, and pursuant to an escrow agreement, such cash will be released back to the Madryn Noteholders on the first anniversary of the CNB Loan Agreement.
 The Company is required to maintain \$3,000 in cash in a deposit account maintained with CNB at all times during the term of the CNB Loan Agreement.
 In addition, the CNB Loan Agreement contains certain covenants that require the Company to achieve certain minimum account balances, or a minimum debt service coverage ratio and a maximum total liability to tangible net worth ratio.
 If the Company fails to comply with these covenants, it will result in a default and require the Company to repay all outstanding principal amounts and any accrued interest.
 In connection with the CNB Loan Agreement, a loan fee of \$1,000 was paid in equal installments on January 25, February 25 and March 25, 2021.

-On August 26, 2021, the Company, Venus USA and Venus Canada entered into a Fourth Amended and Restated Loan Agreement (the "Amended CNB Loan Agreement") with CNB, pursuant to which, among other things, (i) the maximum principal amount the revolving credit facility was reduced to \$5,000 at the LIBOR 30-Day rate plus 3.25%, subject to a minimum LIBOR rate floor of 0.50%, and (ii) beginning December 10, 2021, the cash deposit requirement was reduced from \$3,000 to \$1,500, to be maintained with CNB at all times during the term of the Amended CNB Loan Agreement.
+On August 26, 2021, the Company, Venus USA and Venus Canada entered into a Fourth Amended and Restated Loan Agreement (the "Amended CNB Loan Agreement") with CNB, pursuant to which, among other things, (i) the maximum principal amount the revolving credit facility was reduced from \$10,000 to \$5,000 at the LIBOR 30-Day rate plus 3.25%, subject to a minimum LIBOR rate floor of 0.50%, and (ii) beginning December 10, 2021, the cash deposit requirement was reduced from \$3,000 to \$1,500, to be maintained with CNB at all times during the term of the Amended CNB Loan Agreement.
 The Amended CNB Loan Agreement is secured by substantially all of the Company's assets and the assets of certain of its subsidiaries.

-As of September 30, 2021, and December 31, 2020, the Company was in compliance with all required covenants.
+As of March 31, 2022, and December 31, 2021, the Company was in compliance with all required covenants.
 An event of default under this agreement would cause a default under the MSLP Loan (see Note 9).

-In connection with the Amended CNB Loan Agreement, Venus Ltd. entered into a Fourth Amended and Restated Guaranty of Payment and Performance with CNB dated as of August 26, 2021 (the "CNB Guaranty"), pursuant to which Venus Ltd. agreed to guarantee the obligations under the Amended CNB Loan Agreement.
-The Company and Venus USA entered into a Third Amended and Restated Security Agreement with CNB dated as of August 26, 2021 (the "CNB Security Agreement"), pursuant to which the Company and Venus USA agreed to grant CNB a security interest in substantially all of their assets to secure the obligations under the CNB Loan Agreement.
-The Company, Venus USA and Venus Canada issued a Fifth Amended and Restated Revolving Promissory Note dated as of August 26, 2021 in favor of CNB (the "CNB Note") in the amount of \$5,000 with a maturity date of July 24, 2023 and the obligations of the Company pursuant to certain of the Company's outstanding promissory notes were reaffirmed as subordinated to the indebtedness of the Company owing to CNB pursuant to a Supplement to Subordination of Debt Agreements dated as of August 26, 2021 (the "Subordination Supplement") by and among Madryn Health Partners, LP, Madryn Health Partners (Cayman Master), LP, the Company and CNB.
+In connection with the Amended CNB Loan Agreement, the Company, Venus USA and Venus Canada issued a promissory note dated August 26, 2021, in favor of CNB (the "CNB Note") in the amount of \$5,000 with a maturity date of July 24, 2023 and the obligations of the Company pursuant to certain of the Company's outstanding promissory notes were reaffirmed as subordinated to the indebtedness of the Company owing to CNB pursuant to a Supplement to Subordination of Debt Agreements dated as of August 26, 2021 (the "Subordination Supplement") by and among Madryn Health Partners, LP, Madryn Health Partners (Cayman Master), LP, the Company and CNB.